nicolacaze/beyond-the-wall/README.md

 Definition of the different states and their transition (transition functions)

 - splashScreen
+Has a button to start playing with our character displayedand intro message.
+Play button should have an addEventListener() to call removeSplashScreen(), buildGameScreen() and startGame():

 - gameScreen
+When game is over removeGameScreen(), buildGameoverScreen() should be called.

 - gameoverScreen
+Simple <div> element displaying our character with fail message.
+A Play Again button should be displayed.
+When clicked, removeGameoverScreen(), buildGameScreen() and startGame() should be called to start a new game.

 - winScreen
+Simple <div> element displaying our character with winning message.
+We use the same elements as gameoverScreen but change only the message.
+Play Again should be displayed with the same behaviour as gameoverScreen.

 ![alt text](assets/IMG_20190117_165702.jpg "My project wireframes")